selfapplied/rh/README.md

 ### Beyond the Riemann Hypothesis<a name="beyond-the-riemann-hypothesis"></a>

-This work explores novel connections between RH and biological metaphors, representing a **significant investigation** into the nature of mathematical structures:
+This work explores novel connections between RH and modular arithmetic structures, representing a **significant investigation** into the nature of mathematical structures:

-- **Biological-mathematical bridge**: Explores living-like properties of mathematical structures
+- **Modular arithmetic-mathematical bridge**: Explores novel structural properties of mathematical systems
 - **Physics-mathematics connection**: Investigates energy conservation principles in arithmetic space
-- **Computational biology insights**: Examines protein-like structures in modular arithmetic
+- **Computational insights**: Examines novel structures in modular arithmetic
-- **Novel mathematical perspective**: Living mathematics as an interpretive framework
+- **Novel mathematical perspective**: Self-organizing mathematics as an interpretive framework

 ### The convergence point<a name="the-convergence-point"></a>